loda-lang/loda-programs/programs/oeis/list2.md

 * [A273789](http://oeis.org/A273789) ([L11 program](A273789.asm)): Number of active (ON,black) cells in n-th stage of growth of two-dimensional cellular automaton defined by "Rule 931", based on the 5-celled von Neumann neighborhood.
 * [A273790](http://oeis.org/A273790) ([L18 program](A273790.asm)): Partial sums of the number of active (ON,black) cells in n-th stage of growth of two-dimensional cellular automaton defined by "Rule 931", based on the 5-celled von Neumann neighborhood.
 * [A273791](http://oeis.org/A273791) ([L07 program](A273791.asm)): First differences of number of active (ON,black) cells in n-th stage of growth of two-dimensional cellular automaton defined by "Rule 931", based on the 5-celled von Neumann neighborhood.
+* [A273834](http://oeis.org/A273834) ([L22 program](A273834.asm)): First differences of number of active (ON,black) cells in n-th stage of growth of two-dimensional cellular automaton defined by "Rule 961", based on the 5-celled von Neumann neighborhood.
 * [A273981](http://oeis.org/A273981) ([L25 program](A273981.asm)): Erroneous version of A005897.
 * [A273982](http://oeis.org/A273982) ([L07 program](A273982.asm)): Number of little cubes visible around an n X n X n cube with a face on a table.
 * [A274039](http://oeis.org/A274039) ([L04 program](A274039.asm)): Expansion of (x^4 + x^10) / (1 - 2*x + x^2).